Make easy Gajar ka halwa with khoya in just 55 minutes with khoya. It tastes exactly like the halwa you get from Sweet shop! So Good!

 - Wash and peel carrots.
 To peel scrape the carrots with edge of knife to remove thin roots and very little skin.
 (No need to use a peeler or remove too much of skin).

-- Shred carrots.
-(You can also finely chop carrot in a food processor.
-It's not a traditionally used method, I don't recommend that.)
+- Grate carrots with big holes of grater, the most strenuous part of this recipe is grating carrots.
+(You can also finely grate carrot in a food processor.
+It's not a traditionally used method, I don't recommend that if you are picky about texture.)

-- Heat desi ghee or butter in a wok or thick based skillet and add cardamom powder, give it a stir.( You may use 3-4 whole cardamom but crush it to open the pod skin for enhanced flavors.)
+- Heat desi ghee or clarified butter in a kadai or thick based skillet and add cardamom powder, give it a stir.( You may use 3-4 whole cardamom but crush it to open the pod skin for enhanced flavors.)

 - Next, goes in shredded carrots.
 Cover the pot and cook for 5-10 minutes until soft.